 Exploration ideas

-• Change the tension when pulling up on the wrap in front – the more you add, the more squeeze
+• Change the tension when pulling up on the wraps in front.
+Does it increase the squeeze on the chest?

 • Use the remaining rope to pull the rope away from the clavicles

-• Make a V with just the upper or lower wrap
+• Compare twist the rope between the breasts/pecs or leaving it open as a V on the upper or lower wrap

 • Try pulling only half the ropes in the wrap